 I visited when I was wee nipper and remembered being scared shitless when we ventured up to take in the views of the sprawling city from the outside the dome.
 I don’t recall having to pay £20 for this horrific experience, but that’s what the admission fee is these days (for adults).
 Also you’re not allowed to take photos inside.
 Which is a damn shame because we find that the architecture, mosaics and carvings are brilliant.
 Some of them even sparkle in the sunlight due to the use of cut glass.

 Siggy gets over her dislike for narrow spiral staircases and we venture up and up to the inner and outer viewing galleries on the bottom and top of the cathedral’s dome.
-The wind is very strong that day (even by usual British weather standards) and so the views are admired through tear-filled eyes and photos taken with a type grip on our phones and other people’s long hair whipping around us.
+The wind is very strong that day (even by usual British weather standards) and so the views are admired through tear-filled eyes and photos taken with a tight grip on our phones and other people’s long hair whipping around us.

 Then its back down on wobbly legs to listen to some more of our audio guides (very interesting and included in the admission price) and take a look in the crypt, where among others, British military and naval superstars The Duke of Wellington and Nelson are entombed, along with architect Christopher Wren.
 We pass up the opportunity to buy some over-priced souvenirs or food, use the toilets (like coffee for Jack Reacher, we get our toilet breaks when and where we can) and exit via the gift shop.